Services & advice

 - Mandatory reporting

 - Terms & conditions

-Builders and suppliers across Queensland are experiencing extreme supply problems with many building materials and trades.
+Builders and suppliers across Queensland are continuing to experience extreme supply problems across many building materials and trades.
 This is having an impact on the progress of building works as well as causing a significant increase in costs.

 A number of factors have come together to create a “perfect storm” including COVID-19 supply chain disruptions, global surge in demand for building materials, international events, and impacts of severe weather events.

 How to manage delays and shortages

-The Queensland Building and Construction Commission (QBCC) has recognised the severity of the problem and is providing both advice and access to a new Accelerated Builder/Consumers Dispute Framework.
+The Queensland Building and Construction Commission (QBCC) has recognised the severity of the problem and is providing both advice and access to an Accelerated Builder/Consumers Dispute Framework.